55 Of 20

 Scenario 2: Aggregated Scores Across Multiple Categories

 Another possibility is that "55 out of 20" represents an aggregation of scores from different categories or aspects of a performance evaluation.
-Each category might have its own scoring system.
+That's why each category might have its own scoring system.
 When these individual scores are summed without considering the individual maximums, an overall score exceeding the maximum of any single category becomes possible.

 • Category A: Maximum score of 10